 54. What is the definition of CMV?

-CMV stands for continuous mandatory ventilation and is a ventilator mode used in sedated, apneic, or paralyzed patients.
+CMV stands for controlled mandatory ventilation and is a ventilator mode used in sedated, apneic, or paralyzed patients.
 All breaths are triggered, limited, and cycled by the ventilator.
 The patient has no ability to initiate their own breaths.

 55. What is the definition of SIMV?

 SIMV stands for synchronized intermittent mandatory ventilation and is a ventilator mode that provides assisted support that is synchronized with the patient’s breathing.
-The ventilator senses when the patient is taking a breath and then helps delivers the breath.
-Spontaneous breathing by patient can occur between the assisted mechanical breaths, which occur at preset intervals.
+The ventilator senses when the patient is taking a breath and then helps deliver the breath.
+Spontaneous breathing by the patient can occur between the assisted mechanical breaths, which occur at preset intervals.
 If the patient fails to take a spontaneous breath, the ventilator will provide a mechanical breath.

 56. When is the SIMV mode preferred?